altajack11/MachineLearning/README.md

 This is a machine learning library developed by Jack O'Donoghue forCS5350/6350 in University of Utah.

+#ASSIGNMENT 3 INFORMATION#

+To run a part of the code corelating to the assignment simply run the below command from the MachineLearning Folder:

+./run.sh {arg}

+Here is the list of args and what they corelate to:

+7 - 2.2.a - Standard Perceptron

+8 - 2.2.b - Voted Perceptron

+9 - 2.2.c - Averaged Perceptron

 #ASSIGNMENT 2 INFORMATION#

 To run a part of the code corelating to the assignment simply run the below command from the MachineLearning Folder: